 Like its relative parsley, chervil contains high concentrations of vitamins and minerals.

-- Vitamins: Aside from C and E, chervil is packed with various B vitamins including B-2, B-3 and B-1.
-These vitamins are important for the metabolism of fats, carbohydrates and proteins.
-You can get 83 percent of your daily recommended intake of vitamin C from 100 grams of chervil.
+- Vitamins: Aside from C and E, chervil is packed with various B vitamins, including B-2, B-3 and B-1.
+These vitamins are important for the metabolism of fats, carbohydrates, and proteins.
+You can get 83 percent of your daily recommended vitamin C intake from 100 grams of chervil.

 Common uses of chervil

-The French fines herbes blend that includes chervil is used for a variety of dishes including ravigote sauce, which is served on fish or poultry.
-The fines herbes are important because their flavors release slowly which makes them ideal for longer cooking dishes.
+The French fines herbes blend that includes chervil is used for various dishes, including ravigote sauce, which is served on fish or poultry.
+The fines herbes are important because their flavors release slowly, which makes them ideal for longer cooking dishes.
 Because of that slow flavor release, chervil is among the herbs considered useful for making stocks.

 Traditionally, chervil is eaten in the spring and is used to flavor other springtime foods like asparagus and baby carrots.
 It can be served whole or chopped in salads and can also be combined with stronger-smelling cheeses as its flavor complements the most pungent notes.

 - What’s A Good Chervil Substitute?
 What can you use if you don’t have this herb available?